FractalVoyager/FractalVoyager/README.md

 - click and drag outside of fractal registers as click on fractal (1)
 - panning and zooming bug fixes (2)
   - after box zoom still pan and zoom correctly and vise versa DONE
   - after pan or zoom, box zoom correctly DONE
   - zoom correctly when not centered at the origin DONE
   - panning always consistent, go across halfway DONE
   - zoom doesnt work after entered numbers DONE
+- host somewhere (7)
+  - github pages?
+- once orbit is drawn, cannot pan or anything like that (5)
+  - disallow these